 Key Idea #1 – The scarcity mindset

 To economists, everything revolves around the idea of scarcity.
 Our decisions and the way we act is determined by whether we can obtain things easily.
 People behave differently when they perceive something – either tangible like food or intangible like time – to be scarce.
-In the short-term, this scarcity mindset can provide benefits.
-It’s that survival mechanism which gets us moving to make ends meet.
+In the short term, this scarcity mindset can provide benefits.
+It’s that survival mechanism that gets us moving to make ends meet.
 It provides that overworked CEO with the power to finally close that deal; the new junior employee to get the report finally finished or that struggling parent to find a way to put food on the table.
 Whilst being in this mindset can provide short-term benefits, people who experience living in this scarcity mindset come across significant issues when trying to escape the poverty trap they find themselves in.

-Scarcity narrows our attention and vision to the short-term and moves our attention away from the longer term goals, the ones which don’t make much of a difference to our everyday lives but over multiple years can be life-changing.
+Scarcity narrows our attention and vision to the short-term and moves our attention away from the longer-term goals, the ones which don’t make much of a difference to our everyday lives but over multiple years can be life-changing.

 Poor people as Bregman states have an analogous problem.
 They’re not making “dumb” decisions because they are dumb.
 They make them because they are living in a context where anyone would make the same mistakes.
 When someone is faced with the constant issue and threat of not being able to eat enough food or afford their rent it puts a significant strain on their mental bandwidth.
 The other important issues like trying to get a scholarship or learn a new skill go completely out the window.
 Furthermore, according to one of the studies quoted by Bregman, the mental bandwidth drain of being in this scarcity mindset is equivalent to losing 13 to 14 IQ points – similar to losing a nights sleep.

-In general, the fight against poverty is one more complicated than not having enough money.
+In general, the fight against poverty is more complicated than not having enough money.
 It’s about giving everyone more mental bandwidth because overall, greater mental bandwidth equates to better child-rearing, better health and better outcomes for everyone.

 Key Idea #2 – Universal basic income

 Sometimes poverty isn’t always a result of stupidity states economist Joseph Hanlon.
 The main issue is a lack of cash.
-When people are already ‘down and out’ it’s very difficult for them to pull themselves up by the bootstraps and get back on their feet if they don’t have any boots to start with.
+When people are already ‘down and out it’s very difficult for them to pull themselves up by the bootstraps and get back on their feet if they don’t have any boots to start with.

-A study conducted by researchers in London show the power of giving people “free money”.
+A study conducted by researchers in London shows the power of giving people “free money”.
 This experiment examined thirteen homeless men who were defined as veterans of the street and looked at how their situation impacts society.
-Between police expenses, court costs, social services and other governmental assistance these individuals racked up bills estimated of £400,000 per year.
+Between police expenses, court costs, social services and other governmental assistance these individuals racked up bills estimated at £400,000 per year.
 As part of the experiment, Broadway – a London based aid organization decided that they would provide these homeless individuals £3,000 in spending money without any expectation in return.
 They didn’t need to provide any plans for what they would do with it, have a job lined up, it was in essence free money to do with whatever they wish.

 Some might jump to conclusions with this and think they wasted it, spent it on drugs or burned through it, however, the results indicate otherwise.
 A year and a half after the injection of money, seven of these individuals had roofs over their heads, 2 more were moving into apartments and all of them had taken substantial steps towards improving their lives.
 The most interesting point?
 The total cost of this scheme was £50,000, meaning there was a net benefit of £350,000.

 This isn’t the only study into the concept of a universal basic income.
-A study by the Massachusetts Institute of Technology (MIT) found that cash grants provided by a national charity called Give Directly found that it led to a lasting rise in incomes, home ownership and reduced the number of days children go hungry by 42%.
+A study by the Massachusetts Institute of Technology (MIT) found that cash grants provided by a national charity called Give Directly found that it led to a lasting rise in incomes, homeownership and reduced the number of days children go hungry by 42%.